spiral/docs/templater/expert.md

 # Extended Templater Usage
-As you might assume based on this tutorial section title, basic templater features like template inheritance is only one part of templater (to be honest pretty small part of it).
-In additon to generic features covered in [basic templater tutorial] (basics.md) you are able to create and import so called virtual tags or widgets.
-Such widgets created as usual views and can be located inside your application or provided by [module] (/components/modules.md).
+As you might assume based on this tutorial section title, basic templater features like template inheritance are only one part of the templater (to be honest a pretty small part of it).
+In additon, to generic features covered in [basic templater tutorial] (basics.md) you are able to create and import so called virtual tags or widgets.
+Such widgets are created as normal views and can be located inside your application or provided by a [module] (/components/modules.md).

 ## Widget/tag creation
-If you rememeber based on information provided by [Basic Templater Usage] (basic.md) templater handles situation with extending parent layouts and preventing in-view includes like:
+If you remember, based on information provided by [Basic Templater Usage] (basic.md) templater handles situation with extending parent layouts and preventing in-view includes like:

 ```php
 Some content...
 <?= $this->container->views->render('another-view', [...]) ?>
 ```

-This simplifies view definition when we are talking about footers, headers and navigations, hovewer there is many situations when including another view can give us benefits.
+This simplifies view definition when we are talking about footers, headers and navigations, however there is many situations when including another view can give us benefits.
 For example we can create unviversal view to render some news feed or display comment and etc. Let's start with very simple example and say that we want to have view dedicated to render newsline in many different parts of website, let's try to locate such view into "application/views/elements/feed.php".

 ```html
 <div class="news">